evertrue/et_gradle-cookbook/README.md

 This is a Chef cookbook for [Gradle](http://gradle.org), a modern build tool.

-It uses official releases from gradle.org to install Gradle under `/usr/local/gradle`, provides an `/etc/profile.d` script that prepends Gradle's `bin` directory to the `$PATH` and allows you to tweak version using Chef node attributes.
+It uses official releases from gradle.org to install Gradle under `/usr/local/gradle`, symlinking the binary to `/usr/local/bin`.

 This cookbook is released under the MIT license.
 Feel free to redistribute, use in commercial projects and modify to fit your needs.